There are times when a public figure passes with the poignant sense of a generation going with them, prompting reevaluation as well as reflection.

 Cycling’s Tour de France and Giro d’Italia, two of sport’s most imposing challenges, were both founded as a way to sell newspapers – L’Auto and La Gazzetta dello Sport respectively, since you ask.
 The sight of throngs of fans lining French and Italian streets was a neat marketing trick, sure, but nothing compared to days of soaring copy on men pushed past the edge of exhaustion.

 The newspapers carried legends far and wide.
 In Hemingway’s The Old Man and the Sea, luckless Cuban fisherman Santiago and his apprentice Manolin bond over baseball.
 The old man of the title is especially taken with the exploits of Joe Di Maggio, a star he has never and will never see play.
-A fan overseas, connecting deeply with a faraway major league athlete through the media.
+A fan overseas, connecting deeply with a faraway hero through the media.
 Imagine that.

 Of course, print has long ceased to have that kind of commercial power, and communications departments have unprecedented control over messaging and access.
 Today, Santiago would probably watch clips of Joe Di Maggio on Manolin’s smartphone.
 Yet there are more words typed about sport, in more places and by more people, than ever before.
 So there’s a question to be asked about what it actually means to be a sportswriter: what value can it add to the industry, and the fan?